 The Method of Imagination

 A volume in the series: Innovations in Qualitative Research.
-Editor(s): Luca Tateo, Aalborg University, Denmark.
+Editor(s): Luca Tateo, University of Oslo (Norway) and Federal University of Bahia (Brazil).

 Though many psychological theories refer to imagination as a relevant phenomena, we still lack knowledge about imaginative processes.
 The book “The Method of Imagination” is aimed at expanding the knowledge about imaginative processes as higher mental function, by starting from the empirical and phenomenological studies.

 The volume is an innovative multidisciplinary exploration in the study of imaginative processes as complex phenomena.
 It covers a wide range of fields, from psychology to sociology, from art and design to marketing and education.
 The book gathers young and experienced scholars from 6 different countries worldwide, providing a fresh look into the theoretical, methodological and applicative aspects of imagination studies.